qai-research/Efficient_Text_Detection/akaocr/dataprep/README.md

 Note: The repo is design to run on Unix OS (Ubuntu).
 <!-- DATA PREPROCESSING -->
 ## Data preprocessing
-The raw dataset is downloaded and processed in bash (.sh) file.
+The raw dataset is downloaded and processed as steps in bash (.sh) file.
 Temporary data download is located in the same dir as .sh file. <br>
 Raw dataset then will be extract and convert into the followings format:
 ### Expected dataset structure for COCO instance/keypoint detection: